Yacht Window Film: South Florida Boat Owner's Guide

 Specific Film Types for Marine Applications

-Dual-reflective solar film is our most common yacht application.
+Reflective film is our most common yacht application.
 It rejects 65–70% of total solar energy, blocks 99%+ UV, gives a clean exterior appearance, and maintains useful interior visibility.
 Available in several VLT levels; we typically recommend 35–50% VLT for yacht main salon and bridge applications.

-Clear security film (4–8 mil) for portlights and hatches where maximum visibility is required — chart tables, navigation stations, areas where glass breakage from impact or a falling object is the primary concern.
+Clear security film (4–8 mil) for portlights and hatches where maximum visibility is required.
+Chart tables, navigation stations, areas where glass breakage from impact or a falling object is the primary concern.

 Anti-reflective marine film for helm station glass where glare off the water creates visibility hazards.
-This is a specialized category — the coating profile is different from standard solar film, designed to reduce glare rather than just reduce VLT.
+This is a specialized category.
+The coating profile is different from standard solar film, designed to reduce glare rather than just reduce VLT.

 What We Look for on a Walk-Through